pymc-devs/pymc-examples/examples/survival_analysis/frailty_models.myst.md

 );
 ```

+Note the increased range of the survival curves induced by our additional frailty terms when compared to the above Cox model.

++++

 ### Plotting the effects of the Frailty Terms

 There are different ways to marginalise across the data, but we can also inspect the individual "frailties".
 These kinds of plots and investigations are most fruitful in the context of an ongoing policy shift.
 Where you want to determine the differential rates of response for those individuals undergoing/experiencing the policy shift first-hand versus those who are not.
 It helps to zero-in on the most impacted employees or participants in the study to figure out what if anything was driving their response, and if preventative measures need to be adopted to resolve a crisis.